LordiiK/Lordii/LPIC01.md

-+rescue: Local file systems are mounted, there is no networking and only root user (maintenance mode)
+#1589F0 rescue: Local file systems are mounted, there is no networking and only root user (maintenance mode)
 emergency: Only the root file system and in read only mode, No networking and only root (maintenance mode) reboot
 halt: Stops all processes and halts CPU activities